top of page

 47%

-47% of TN residents have dogs – that's the 10th highest in the nation.
+The amount of TN residents who have dogs – that's the 10th highest in the nation.

 "Because of a lack of leash and spay/neuter laws and less municipal money for animal control and care compared to other regions — coupled with a culture of generally letting people do whatever the hell they please — the stray-pet population in the South is far greater than other parts of the country."